LizaKoval/Landing_page/README.md

 - flexbox constructions <br>
 - grid

-It was a bit fun to learn how to merge branches and feel terrifyed when solving upraised conflicts for the first time.
+It was a bit fun to learn how to merge branches, approve pull requests and feel terrifyed when solving upraised conflicts for the first time.
-You are very welcome to check it out)
+You are very welcome to check it out ╰(▔∀▔)╯